AU-Master-Thesis/thesis/sections/2-background/factor-graphs.typ

   p(#m.Xb ) = product_{i} f_i (#m.Xb _i)
 $<eq.factor-product>

-Thus interpreting this, the factors are not necessarily in themselves probabilities, but rather the functions that determine the probabilities of the variables.@loeliger_introduction_2004@alevizos_factor_2012 Additionally, it can be useful to present factor graphs as energy-based models@energy-based-models, where, as seen in @eq.factor-energy@gbp-visual-introduction, each factor $f_i$ is associated with an energy $E_i > 0$:
+Interpreting this, the factors are not necessarily in themselves probabilities, but rather the functions that determine the probabilities of the variables.@loeliger_introduction_2004@alevizos_factor_2012 Additionally, it can be useful to present factor graphs as energy-based models@energy-based-models, where, as seen in @eq.factor-energy@gbp-visual-introduction, each factor $f_i$ is associated with an energy $E_i > 0$:

 $
   f_i(#m.Xb _i) = exp(-E_i(#m.Xb _i))